 Combining different coloured foods that complement each other is what it's all about.

-Apparently three million children go blind every year because of a vitamin-A deficiency; this stuffed butternut squash twice a week would save them from a life of misery.
+Apparently half a million children go blind every year because of a vitamin-A deficiency[4]; this stuffed butternut squash twice a week would save them from a life of misery.

 Stuffed butternut squash is an easy way to roast these beauties.
-By adding the nutritional virtues of other items like the spinach or kale, the almonds and the feta cheese it is now a delicious whole meal, with plenty of protein, unrefined carbohydrate and nutritious fatty-acids.
+By adding the nutritional virtues of other items like the spinach, the almonds and the feta cheese it is now a delicious whole meal; with plenty of protein, unrefined carbohydrate and healthy fatty-acids.

 Type 2 diabetes is a pernicious disease caused primarily by chronic over-consumption of refined carbs.
-Perhaps your BMI is around 30 or God forbid higher, and you are concerned about starches, and rightly so.
-Butternut has a low glycemic index of 51 according to Livestrong[1], perhaps a touch higher because it has been roasted, but lowered by the added protein and healthy fats.
+Perhaps your BMI is around 30 or God forbid higher, and you are concerned about starches; rightly so.
+Butternut has a low glycemic index of 51 according to Livestrong[1], perhaps a touch higher because it has been roasted, but reduced by the added protein and healthy fats.

-Intrinsically butternut and all squash are a very nutritious and beneficial vegetables for everybody and especially diabetics[2]; the high fibre content alone that helps keep us regular makes it a star.
+Intrinsically butternut and all squash are a very nutritious and beneficial vegetables for everybody and especially diabetics[2]; the high fibre content alone helps keep us regular making it a star.

 If you are overweight, simply have a smaller portion to limit the glycemic-load.
 Avoid foods like this stuffed butternut squash at your peril.

-Livestrong state that the glycemic-index of butternut is a low 51[3]; better still, based on a 1/3 of a cup has a carb load of only 3.
-It's all the fibre that at keeps the net carbs so minimal.
+Livestrong state that the glycemic-index of butternut is a low 51[3]; better still, based on a 1/3 of a cup has a starch load of only 3.
+It's all the fibre that keeps the net carbs so minimal.

 Western civilization eats less than half the recommended amount of fibre; that's why colorectal tumours abound.